-Variable renewable energy (VRE) is modelled by considering at least 10 historical reference years, which reflect the weather conditions that drove demand and wind and solar production over that period.
+Variable renewable energy (VRE) is modelled by considering up to the previous at least 10 historical reference years, which reflect the weather conditions that drove demand and wind and solar production over that period.
 This approach preserves any correlation between VRE and demand, and between VRE in different locations.